colleengreene/pollaklibrary-wordpress/twentytwelve-child/readme.txt

-The files contained in these directories are the work of the Pollak Library at California State University, Fullerton.
+A forked repo of my custom work for the Pollak Library, part of an online portfolio of my work.

 ***** ABOUT THIS SOURCE CODE *****